 What is the Pre-procedure for Liver Transplant?

 Firstly you should consult a doctor.
 He does the workup for the cause of the disease.
 He will like to know, why this Liver damage has occurred.
 Then he will know the stage of the damage.
-He will do some blood investigation try to calculate meld score.
-Depending upon your clinical history and blood reports, they calculate child score and the complications.
+He will do some blood investigation try to calculate the meld score.
+Depending upon your clinical history and blood reports, they calculate the child’s score and the complications.

-Collectively when these combined together, then we will be able to precisely know whether there is a need for Transplant immediately, or we need to wait and optimize you.
-Optimization may be in the form of treating the complication, making them well controlled and then going ahead.
+Collectively when these are sizes combined, then we will be able to precisely know whether there is a need for Transplant immediately, or we need to wait and optimize you.
+Optimization may be in the form of treating the complication, making them well controlled, and then going ahead.